 Yes.
 Once, I had a text of a religious nature, where I had to translate Russian “воскресенье” (ENG.
 Sunday) to English while getting into the essence of this word.
 In Russian, this day of the weekend verbally implies the Resurrection of Jesus Christ, and the source context was targeted at people who do not believe in Christ, but still celebrate Sunday by not working that day for example.
 However, Sunday in English has nothing to do with Christ.
 It’s just “a sunny day”.
 After long thinking, all I could come up with was Christmas, which did not fit the context very well.

-Monument of King Danylo Halytsky - Found of Lviv City, 1256
+Monument of King Danylo Halytsky - Founder of Lviv City, 1256

 Photo Credit: Danylo Kravchuk